Posted: 02/02/20 | February 2nd, 2020

 - BUDGET: The Jane – This historic hotel was actually where the survivors of the Titanic were put up when they landed in NYC.
 Now, it’s probably the best budget hotel in town, with compact single rooms, comfy beds, and shared bathrooms.

-- MID-RANGE: The Marlton – The Marlton is a restored boutique hotel with brass fixtures and crown moldings and a tremendous bar that serves incredible cocktails.
+- MID-RANGE: The Marlton – The Marlton is a restored boutique hotel that’s home to an excellent bar that serves incredible cocktails.
+They have free Wi-Fi and the rooms have a rather stately feel to them

 Best Neighborhood for Overall #2: Chelsea